You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Conclusion

-Red dot sights are better for close-up targets, home defense, and speed, while magnified scopes are better for extended distances, long-range hunting, and precision shooting.
+Meanwhile, magnified scopes are better for extended distances, long-range hunting, and precision shooting.

 That should help you decide confidently on one option!

-We hope we have cleared some of your confusion, and you are no longer torn between the two choices!
+I hope we have cleared some of your confusion, and you are no longer torn between the two choices!